About Mark Crowley

 Now, lot of people are feeling that right now, but those people, especially because they know when the world gets better they don't have a place to go back to other than the work that they can do.
 And that may not pick up as fast as company calling you up and saying, okay, come back to work now, right?

-There’s gonna be a lag time, so people are already feeling vulnerable.
-So if you can, and I’m gonna expand your question to say that
+There's gonna be a lag time, so people are already feeling vulnerable.
+So if you can, and I'm gonna expand your question to say that and 'I love our relationship, I love the product you give us.
+I love how well you deliver it.'

 "This isn't just true of gig workers or contract workers, but it's true of the relationship you have with your suppliers, making sure that those people know that they're valued".